decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-17-the-threshold-adversary.markdown

 3. Ben Or's [randomized protocol](http://www.cs.utexas.edu/users/lorenzo/corsi/cs380d/papers/p27-ben-or.pdf) solves Byzantine agreement in the Asynchronous model assuming a $f<n/5$ threshold.
 This was later [improved by Bracha](https://core.ac.uk/download/pdf/82523202.pdf) to the optimal $f<n/3$ bound.
 See [this series of posts](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-one-defining-the-problem/) for details.

 There are other less common thresholds.
 For example, [perfect asynchronous verifiable secret sharing](https://decentralizedthoughts.github.io/2020-07-15-asynchronous-fault-tolerant-computation-with-optimal-resilience/) requires $f<n/4$.
 And there are even bounds that are not integer divisions of $n$.
 For example, [2 round unauthenticated reliable broadcast](https://decentralizedthoughts.github.io/2021-09-29-the-round-complexity-of-reliable-broadcast/) requires $f < (n+1)/4$.

+## What to the $1/2$ and $1/3$ threshold provide?
+Quorum intersection

+Since the adversary can corrupt $f$ parties, and often this corrupt may include crash failures, then protocols often collect $n-f$ message to guarantee they don't get stuck.
+These sets of $n-f$ parties have very useful properties based on quorum intersection (essentially the [Pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle)):

+For example, for $f<n/2$:

+1. Any two sets of size $n-f$ have at least one party in the intersection.
+2. If you hear $n-f$ parties that sent a message, then you know at least one of them is non-faulty.
+In synchrony, you know all parties will hear from this non-faulty party in the same round.

+For example, for $f<n/3$:

+1. Any two sets of size $n-f$ have at least one non-faulty party in the intersection.
+2. If you hear $n-f$ parties that sent a message, then you know at least $f+1$ of them are non-faulty.
+So any set of size $n-f$ must hear from at least one these $f+1$ parties.

+More generally, observe that any two sets of size $n-f$ intersect with at least $n-2f$ parties, so with at least $n-3f$ non-faulty parties.

 ## Proof of work and proof of stake